lilys01/woltka-multiprocessing/README.md

 # woltka-multiprocessing
-Implemented simple multiprocessing in the classification step in [Woltka](https://github.com/qiyunzhu/woltka).
+Simple multiprocessing implemented in the classification step in [Woltka](https://github.com/qiyunzhu/woltka).
 When classifying on a directory of files, there is over a 2x speedup using 4 cores and over a 5x speedup using 12 cores.
 Multiprocessing was done using the [Pathos](https://github.com/uqfoundation/pathos) multiprocessing library which utilizies dill for synchronization.
 Only the classify function in workflow.py is uploaded here.

 ## References: